Alverto-Ortega/recipe-starterkit/README.md

     The GraphQL API is available at http://localhost:4000/graphql.
     Use the navigation bar to switch between Home, About, and Recipes pages.
     Add new recipes using the form on the Recipes page.

-## Environment Variables

-Create a .env file in the root directory and add the following variables: env

-PGHOST=your_host
-PGDATABASE=your_database
-PGUSER=your_user
-PGPASSWORD=your_password
-PORT=4000

 ## Technologies Used

     Frontend: